-In total, 1,797 parks, woodlands, cemeteries, universities, shopping centres and community gardens in the UK have met the high standard needed to receive the Green Flag Award or the Green Flag Community Award, in what is another record-breaking year for the Award scheme.
+In total, 1,883 parks, woodlands, cemeteries, universities, shopping centres and community gardens in the UK have met the high standard needed to receive the Green Flag Award or the Green Flag Community Award, in what is another record-breaking year for the Award scheme.
 Of these 299 are Community Awards and Tarvin was one of three in Cheshire.

 Stuart Exell, Chairman, said:

 “We are absolutely delighted to receive a Green Flag (Community) Award for the 9th year.
 We know how much quality green space matters to residents and visitors, and this award celebrates the dedication that goes into maintaining the woodland to such a high standard.
 The award reflects on the whole community because the judges look to see how people use and care for the facility, so thank you everyone”.